immanuelw/paperdata/README.md

 	load_raw_from_folio.py:
 		Used to load raw data information into paperdata without a corresponding compressed file

-	check_raw.py:
-		Used to check for any raw file if corresponding compressed file exists

 	compression_check.py:
 		Used to update database to check if a compressed file exists in indicated location.